 Matters can become complex where pension policies are in payment and where an individual is receiving a monthly income from that pension.
 The question then arises as to how the pension pot should be valued and shared.

 As with all divorces, the advice to each client differs on the varying circumstances of each individual case.
 Therefore seeking early legal advice is key – never assume anything!
-For further information regarding divorce in later life, please contact our family law team.
+For further information regarding divorce in later life, please contact our family law team by emailing email@example.com or by calling 01603 598000 and a member of the team will be happy to call you back.